cfe-lab/Kive/INSTALL.md

 the following commands:

-    sudo su - postgres  # enter password if it asks dropdb shipyard  # enter shipyard user's password if it asks createdb shipyard  # etc.
+    sudo su - postgres  # enter password if it asks dropdb kive  # enter kive user's password if it asks createdb kive  # etc.
     exit
     ./manage.py migrate

-This follows the above steps, except with an additional step that removes the shipyard database, and skipping the already-done configuration steps.
+This follows the above steps, except with an additional step that removes the kive database, and skipping the already-done configuration steps.

 [digitalocean]: https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-django-with-postgres-nginx-and-gunicorn
 [test-permission]: http://stackoverflow.com/q/14186055/4794